 If the settings are correct, see "Printing the Remaining Sets", Printer Client Reference.
 If not, you can delete the saved job.
 See "Deleting a Sample Print File", Printer Client Reference.
-When using the optional scanner unit, see Printer Client Reference Copier System Edition.

 How to Use Locked Print

 This describes how to print a document using the Locked Print function.